Calendar-App/calendar/README.md

 ## Technologies

  - React
+ - Vanilla JavaScript

 <br>

 ## Year-Creator Class

-In order to display an entire year, I built a JavaScript class that takes in a year and creates an object with all the months and days of that year, including US national holidays.
+In order to display an entire year, We built a JavaScript class that takes in a year and returns an object with all the months and days of that year, including US national holidays.

 ### Year